scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 A3 (live):  I don't think it's the journalists.
 We didn't see anything systematic in terms of the journalist.
 We also manually coded them for ethnicity for the most prolific journalists.
 We are controlling for the journal/venue itself, so it should at least normalize for discoverability across different venues.

+Q4: "Are the news outlets primarily located in us/canada and northern european countrys?"

+A4 (audience-answered; in chat): "yes they are U.S. news outlets"

 **Comments from audience:**

-Lucy: "Foreign institutions may not have press offices that are well connected to these news outlets though."
+L: "Foreign institutions may not have press offices that are well connected to these news outlets though."

-Yoav: "Authors who publish in English are most definitely not necessarily fluent in English!"
+Y: "Authors who publish in English are most definitely not necessarily fluent in English!"

-David's repsonse: "Fully agree Yoav and Lucy!
+David's repsonse: "Fully agree Y and L!
 I do think that lots of journalists initially communicate via email which might be easier for less fluent authors though (that said, controlling for this better is something we’re looking at)"

 ### Unanswered

 Zoom: "Random effects for journalists?"

-Zoom: "Are the news outlets primarily located in us/canada and northern european countrys?"

 # Robert Stojnic